 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I had a pair of Hestra Heli Gloves for four seasons and have worn them in just about every skiing situation imaginable.
 Below is my detailed review.

 Ski gloves are an essential piece of equipment out on the mountain.
 If your fingers go cold, it can ruin an otherwise amazing ski day.
 I tend to run pretty hot when I ski but for some reason, my little and ring fingers are always the first to go cold.
 The Hestra Heli ski gloves solve that issue thanks to their insulation.
 They are also extremely durable and made to last a long time.